 I got it into my head that I was going to buckle down and put everything into my studies, in particular my dissertation, which I wrote on emetophobia and I loved.
 In a way, I hoped I was making a bargain with the universe.
 If I made the effort with my studies and worked my butt off, maybe I could get myself a first and make the crappy three years worthwhile.
 A first would write off every ounce of crap and every night I spent crying and wishing I’d never gone.
 When it came to exams, I even made the effort there too.
 I made a revision timetable and stuck to it meticulously, prioritising the subjects I struggled with the most and not just spending time revising the stuff I was actually interested in.
 And it paid off too, for cognitive psychology (my worst subject), I got a B in the exam, which was amazing when you consider I had to resit it back in first year!

 While things started to pick back up with the counselling module in the third year, there was one massive change made.
 Remember that placement?
 Well, it was decided that because of the massive cock up that was the teaching in second year, they wouldn’t let us go on one.
 We weren’t ready apparently.
 Which was fair enough, we probably weren’t.
 Instead, our final assessment was a recorded role play which we did in pairs, and then had to write an essay on it.
 At the time, this was all fine.
 The worst aspect was watching back a recording of yourself.
 However, I’ll get to the consequences of this little change of plan a bit later on.

-Check out Part 2 of this post here!
+Read on for Part 2 of this post!